Frequently Asked Questions

 You may wish to seek independent legal advice about your appeal.
-The Queensland Public Interest Law Clearing House (QPILCH) is a non-profit community legal centre which may be able to offer free and independent legal advice and assistance for people who are appealing a decision of the Workers’ Compensation Regulator in the QIRC.
-You can apply for assistance from QPILCH using the application form available at www.qpilch.org.au.
-You can contact QPILCH by:
+Law Right is a non-profit community legal centre which may be able to offer free and independent legal advice and assistance for people who are appealing a decision of the Workers’ Compensation Regulator in the QIRC.
+You can apply for assistance from Law Right using the application form available at www.lawright.org.au.

 Telephone: 07 3239 6559